Rugby, Warwickshire: Railways

+Roads

 Rugby is situated near to several major trunk routes including the M1, M6 and M45 motorways, and the A5, A14 and A45 roads.
-Other main roads in the town include the A426 road, the A428 road and the Rugby Western Relief Road, linking the A45 with the Leicester Road, that connects with junction 1 of the M6.
+Other main roads in the town include the A426 road, the A428 road and the Rugby Western Relief Road, which links the A45 with the Leicester Road, that connects with junction 1 of the M6.

 In 2010, a short local bypass was opened; it was the first part of the Rugby Western Relief Road.
 It runs from the A428 (Lawford Road), along the edge of the built-up area to the A4071 (road from Rugby through Bilton and Cawston), a little west of Cawston; it takes through heavy traffic off suburban housing roads such as Addison Road.
 On 10 September 2010, the final part of Rugby's Western Relief Road was opened.
 The road runs from Potsford Dam near Cawston, through the Lawford Road and ending at Newbold Road, near the Avon Valley School.
 The initial estimated cost was projected at £36.6 million, while the final figure was in excess of £60 million.